Zobiya-Jumani21/Bombers-and-the-Ammunition-Depot-Problem/README.md

 🧠 Purpose

-This project shows how Monte Carlo methods can simulate real-world uncertainty — in this case, the inaccuracy of bomb drops — and estimate the probability of successful hits.
+This problem shows how Monte Carlo methods can simulate real-world uncertainty — in this case, the inaccuracy of bomb drops — and estimate the probability of successful hits.